 The vibrating strings of the heart resonant the rhythmical cords of emotion that the writer must interpret into the written word.
 The writer must be sensitive to the orchestrated picture that is being played out and be faithful in the interpretation.

 There have been a couple of people over the years that have inspired me to write.
-One in particular that has had the most impact on me was a Language Arts teacher.
+One, in particular, that has had the most impact on me was a Language Arts teacher.
 I had decided to take a night course in Language Arts when I was in my late thirties.
 The teacher was an advocate of creative writing.
 The first assignment was to write a short children’s story and have a moral of the story that applied to your work.
 We handed in our assignments and the following week we received our stories with her grade on them.
 I remember her leaning on her desk and addressing the class.
 She said, “In creative writing I never give an A plus except on very rare occasions.
 One of you has received that mark on your paper.
-The person who wrote the story used good imagery and description and probably did not know they were using it.
-Schooling is not everything; talent is the first ingredient in becoming a great writer”.
-It was me and she slipped the paper to me when no was looking which suited me very well.
+The person who wrote the story used good imagery and description and probably does not know what those words mean.
+Schooling is not everything; talent is the first ingredient in becoming a great writer."
+It was me, and she slipped the paper to me when no one was looking, which suited me very well.
 What I never told her was that I had forgotten to do my assignment.
 I sat outside the classroom before class and wrote the story in ten minutes then handed it in.
 She encouraged me to write as often as I could.
 That encouragement is what caused me to compile a large amount of poems and ballads.
 I will always be grateful to her and the interest she showed.
-The book we self published has many of the poems she graded in it.
-I hope wherever she is, that one day she comes across the book and recognize some of the poems and realize she had a part in its birthing.
+The poetry book that was published has many of the poems she graded in it.
+I hope wherever she is, that one day she comes across the book and recognizes some of the poems and realizes she had a part in its birthing.

 Birth Place: Wheeling, WV USA

 Archomai by T. A. Cline Archomai (ar'-khom-ahee) is in a battle for its very existence.
 The keeper of the Light must face the Lord of the Dark World....